armormadeofwoe/audits/README.md

 ### Private Engagements
+All undisclosed engagements can be backed with a reference, in case of interest
 | Date             | Protocol    | Format |
 |:-------------------|:-------------|:-----|
 | April 2025  | SIR sale  | Syzygy team audit |